ianchiu111/Google-MLE-STAR/README.md

 ### Some Issues I Found
-1. claude-flow github repo is **v2.7.12**, but MLE_STAR workflow alpha version appears in **v2.7.26**<2025/10/30>
+1. claude-flow github repo is **v2.7.12**, but MLE_STAR workflow alpha version appears in **v2.7.26**. <2025/10/30>

-2. Claude-Flow doesn't support open model source to set into **src/cli/simple-commands/templates/mle-star-workflow.json** yet, so this practice still need to use claude-flow CLI to practice MLE_STAR workflow <2025/10/30>
+2. Claude-Flow doesn't support open model source to set into **src/cli/simple-commands/templates/mle-star-workflow.json** yet, so this practice still need to use claude-flow CLI to practice MLE_STAR workflow. <2025/10/30>

+3. Original workflow template setup timeout, so the agent with `timeout` tag always finish so fast. <2025/10/31>
+4. Because all the agents use same memory + Use the `"${task_id.output.parameter}"` setup to ensure the chats between agents are clean enough. <2025/10/31>